You can translate the document:

 Project Layers

 • Connectivity: Related to the physical systems.
-Data sources and base views are part of this level.
+Data sources and base views are part of this layer.

 • Integration: Includes the combinations and transformations for the next layers.
-Not directly consumed views at this level.
+No directly consumed views at this level.

 • Business Entities: Canonical business entities exposed to all users.